Ketamine-Assisted Therapy near Provo for Depression & Trauma

 Transform your path to healing with the latest advancements in integrative mental health care.
 Our FDA-approved, ketamine-assisted therapy is a targeted intervention approved for Major Depressive Disorder (MDD) and Treatment-Resistant Depression.

-What is Ketamine-Assisted Therapy?
+What Is Ketamine Therapy?

 Ketamine-assisted therapy is an FDA-approved treatment for chronic cases of Major Depressive Disorder.
 It is recognized by major health organizations for its benefits, including the National Institute of Mental Health (NIMH) and the American Psychiatric Nurses Association (APNA).